Vagina

-Although research on the vagina is especially lacking for different animals, its location, structure and size are documented as varying among species.
-Female mammals usually have two external openings in the vulva; these are the urethral opening for the urinary tract and the vaginal opening for the genital tract.
-This is different from male mammals, who usually have a single urethral opening for both urination and reproduction.
-The vaginal opening is much larger than the nearby urethral opening, and both are protected by the labia in humans.
-In amphibians, birds, reptiles and monotremes, the cloaca is the single external opening for the gastrointestinal, urinary, and reproductive tracts.

 To accommodate smoother penetration of the vagina during sexual intercourse or other sexual activity, vaginal moisture increases during sexual arousal in human females and other female mammals.
 This increase in moisture provides vaginal lubrication, which reduces friction.
 The texture of the vaginal walls creates friction for the penis during sexual intercourse and stimulates it toward ejaculation, enabling fertilization.
-Along with pleasure and bonding, women's sexual behavior with others (which can include heterosexual or lesbian sexual activity) can result in sexually transmitted infections (STIs), the risk of which can be reduced by recommended safe sex practices.
+Along with pleasure and bonding, women's sexual behavior with other people can result in sexually transmitted infections (STIs), the risk of which can be reduced by recommended safe sex practices.
 Other health issues may also affect the human vagina.

-The vagina and vulva have evoked strong reactions in societies throughout history, including negative perceptions and language, cultural taboos, and their use as symbols for female sexuality, spirituality, or regeneration of life.
-In common speech, the word vagina is often used to refer to the vulva or to the female genitals in general.
-By its dictionary and anatomical definitions, however, vagina refers exclusively to the specific internal structure, and understanding the distinction can improve knowledge of the female genitalia and aid in healthcare communication.
+The vagina has evoked strong reactions in societies throughout history, including negative perceptions and language, cultural taboos, and their use as symbols for female sexuality, spirituality, or regeneration of life.
+In common speech, the word "vagina" is often used incorrectly to refer to the vulva or to the female genitals in general.